MohitBishesh/shell-script/README.md

+This assignment has been given by a company for its off-campus drive for a DevOps role.

 1. Firstly, use any editor to create your .sh file and paste the given script inside that .sh file.
     For Example: we can use the vim editor as follows: <br>